 We recently developed an ex vivo assay that, in combination with real-time imaging reporters, has become instrumental for our approach: the assay recapitulates mesoderm patterning, including segment formation and spatio-temporally controlled oscillatory signalling activities, within the simplified context of a monolayer of primary mesoderm cells put in culture (see figure & video 2).

-Scaling and phase-shifted oscillators: One fundamental property of vertebrate segment formation is its ability to maintain proportions even when overall embryo size is experimentally altered, a process termed scaling.
+One fundamental property of vertebrate segment formation is its ability to maintain proportions even when overall embryo size is experimentally altered, a process termed scaling.
 Intriguingly, scaling behaviour can be observed in the ex vivo assay system as well.
-This enabled us to identify a novel scaling mechanism employing phase-shifted oscillatory activity (Lauschke et al, 2013).
-How temporal devices, or oscillators, mechanistically encode spatial information for patterning constitutes a major interest in the lab.
-We are particularly interested in studying these problems at an integrated, higher-order level, so as to reveal emergent properties, incorporating mathematical modelling into our approach.
+This enabled us to identify a novel scaling mechanism employing phase-shifted oscillatory activity (Lauschke et al., 2013).
+One major interest is how temporal devices, or oscillators, mechanistically encode spatial information for patterning, particularly at an integrated, higher-order level, so as to reveal emergent properties, incorporating mathematical modelling into our approach.

-Oscillatory Wnt-signalling: This signalling pathway serves a multitude of evolutionarily conserved functions during development and has been shown to play an essential role during somite formation.
+This signalling pathway serves a multitude of evolutionarily conserved functions during development and has been shown to play an essential role during somite formation.
 Our novel real-time reporter system is designed to reflect oscillatory Wnt-signalling activity both at gene activity and at protein levels.
-This will enable us to determine how the striking oscillations of Wnt- signalling activity are generated in the first place and, moreover, to functionally test their role in embryonic patterning.
-We are particularly interested in identifying the intrinsic and extrinsic factors that are responsible for controlling these oscillations within the segmentation process.
+This will enable us to determine how the striking oscillations of Wnt-signalling activity are generated in the first place and, moreover, to functionally test their role in embryonic patterning, particularly identifying the intrinsic and extrinsic factors that are responsible for controlling these oscillations within the segmentation process.

 Video 2 Oscillatory gene activity patterns visualised in the ex vivo cell culture assay.
 Credit: Nature